-This week, The Greek Vibe suggests traveling to Greece from your table …at home.
+This week I suggest bringing the tastes of Greece to your home.
 How?
 Easy.
-All you need to do is go (carefully masked) to your supermarket, or better yet, order online some or all of the following Greek products and prepare yourself, your family, your partner, or your loved ones a big fat Greek meal.
+All you need to do is go to your supermarket, or better yet, order online these 12+1 Greek food products and prepare yourself, your family, your partner, or your loved ones a big fat Greek meal.

-“He who is not contented with what he has, would not be contented with what he would like to have,” says Greek philosopher Socrates, so these strange times call for making do with what we’ve got.
-And remember… what comes, goes… so be patient, stay at home for now, so we can travel tomorrow.
+“He who is not contented with what he has, would not be contented with what he would like to have.”Socrates

 Besides being an excellent source of fiber and vitamins, dried figs are a match made in heaven with Greek cheese and red wine.
 You can, of course, slice them into small bits and throw into your Greek yogurt or place on top of a Cretan rusk and add some Greek honey.